Reservoir Safety Reform Programme Information Page

 New hazard classification

-We have commissioned work to develop a new hazard classification which better reflects the level of risk from reservoir failure, and the arrangements for how it would operate.
+We have commissioned work to develop a new hazard classification which is more representative of the risk from reservoir failure and the governance required for it to operate safely.
 This includes looking at good safety management practice in other countries and sectors and how this might be used to improve our reservoir safety management practice.
-The project is involving stakeholders in shaping the details of the classification and what that could mean in practice for reservoir owners and engineers.
+The project involves stakeholders in shaping the details of the classification and what that could mean in practice for reservoir owners and engineers.

-The research and development project has been extended to include Wales and will provide data and analysis in relation to Welsh Reservoirs.
+The research and development project has been extended to include Wales and will provide data and analysis for Welsh reservoirs.
 Defra, the Environment Agency, Welsh Government and Natural Resources Wales are working closely to develop options for the new classification and safety management system that are suitable for both countries.

-We are currently surveying reservoir owners and engineers to identify the locations of small, raised reservoirs across England (i.e. reservoirs which are capable of holding 10,000 -25,000 m3 water above ground level).
+We are still collecting data about small raised reservoirs from land owners.
 We have created a briefing note, which explains our work in more detail and may be able to answer some of your enquiries.
-Gathering information about existing structures is a key step in determining whether such reservoirs should be regulated.
-The information will help us assist with developing proposals for the new hazard classification.
-If you believe you have a small raised reservoir on your land, please complete the form or email the details to reservoirs@environment-agency.gov.uk
+If you have a small raised reservoir on your land and have not already been in touch with us, please complete the form or email the details to reservoirs@environment-agency.gov.uk.

 Records, registers and management systems